-Revenue from sale of food and beverages including service charge is recognised at the point of sale when the services are rendered and no significant uncertainty exists regarding the amount of consideration that will be derived from the sale of food and beverages and regarding its collection.
+Revenue is recognised at the point of sale when the services are rendered and no significant uncertainty exists regarding the amount of consideration that will be derived from the sale of services and regarding its collection.
 Revenue from services is recognised as and when services are rendered.
-Revenue from goods and services are accounted as net of Interest income is recognised on time proportionate at basis.
+Revenue from services are accounted as net of taxes.